whitneyburton/portfolios/students/1608-front/kinan-whyte/20170113-Kinan-Whyte-M3.md

 During this module, much more responsibility and freedom were present.
 Turing instructors dub module 3 as the module in which much less hand-holding is present, a time in which there is a freedom and responsibility to learn and grow, answer questions, solve problems, and code more independently.
 This is to ensure a smoother transition post-Turing.

 During this module, I have offered my hand to students in lower modules, and have made myself available to them as needed for pairing.
 I have not missed any class time, fridays, etc. during this module and have been present and participating during class.
-I have set out to engage with the community in social fridays at Pourtions, having met many peopel across cohorts and back/front end programs.
+I have set out to engage with the community in social fridays at Pourtions, having met many people across cohorts and back/front end programs.
 I believe this is enriching for the Turing community as a whole, since many of us receive great assurance of conditions, confidence in skills, and relief from stress.

 ------------------

 ## Final Review

 ### Notes

-( Leave blanks for reviewers )
+Keep destressing the class!

 ### Outcome

-( Leave blanks for reviewers )
+Pass